 Find out more about the different kinds of work experience and internships that are available.

 The main employers of heritage managers are:

 - cathedrals and churches

 - local authorities

 - privately owned historic houses, heritage centres and independent museums.
 Many of these are members of Historic Houses.

 Look for job vacancies at:

 Training may also be available through a local consortia of heritage organisations and museums.
-Most of the larger heritage organisations encourage studying qualifications that will aid career development.
+For further information, see The Heritage Consortium.

-If you do not have a postgraduate qualification, you may be encouraged to complete a part-time Masters in heritage management or museum studies while you are working.
+If you don't already have a postgraduate qualification, you may be encouraged to complete a part-time Masters in heritage management or museum studies, while you're working.
 Employers occasionally offer help with funding or study time.